 I whispered in Diane’s ear, “And I love you more than I can ever show you.”

 The silence outside drew me back to the window.
-The wind had fallen, and snow now drifted, each fleck a small shaving from winter’s beard, a slow pirouette in the night sky.
+The wind had fallen, snow now drifted, each fleck a small shaving from winter’s beard, a slow pirouette in the night sky.
 The flakes flickered in and out of sight as bands of illumination from car headlights painted them against a dark backdrop.
 I felt I had been out there for so long.
-Where the lights didn’t show you the way and no coat or layer of clothing could keep you warm.
+Where the lights didn’t show you the way, and no coat or layer of clothing could keep you warm.
 Where you’d walk for what seemed forever, head down into a bitter wind, but get nowhere.
 Alone and lost inside your head.

 Gratitude washed over me, and I felt the past lose its choke-hold.
 We didn’t need to wait for things we could have now if we chose to.
 We could find another place that would allow pets… maybe with a park nearby.
 A puppy would be perfect.
 I smiled, thinking of the upcoming holidays and the New Year as I turned to my family.
 “Can I squeeze in and help?”
 Diane looked up from icing a gingerbread roof and beamed at me.
 Anna slid her chair over with a scraping sound and shined that grin.
-There was room.
-I sat between them not wanting to waste another moment of my life in the past.
-I had too much to be grateful for, right here, right now.
+There was space.
+I sat between them, not wanting to waste another moment of my life in the past.
+I had too much to be grateful for right here, right now.

 Note From Dennis

 I know good people who don’t have what Daniel has in the story.
 Maybe as they read it or afterward, they thought, “Nice story, but I’m alone.
 I have no one to be with or family to count on.”
-That is a reality for some and what I’ve written, instead of bringing a measure of joy or warmth, might make them sad.
+That is a reality for some, and what I’ve written, instead of bringing a measure of joy or warmth, might make them sad.
 And knowing that dismays me.
 I don’t want what I write (have written) to leave them feeling that way.
 I wish all good people to have what Daniel has… that foundation of love.
-And if there is anything in their life that is lacking I hope they’re applying what I wrote in Daniel’s realization: You can’t change the past—learn from it—don’t let it control you.
+And if there is anything in their life that is lacking, I hope they’re applying what I wrote in Daniel’s realization: You can’t change the past—learn from it—don’t let it control you.
 Deal with the present, decide and act to shape your future.
 Life’s all about what you do now.
 Easier said than done, I know.
 But if you’re one of the good people, you owe yourself the effort.
-I hope you can be thankful for the good things in your life and that you work to create the reality of your tomorrow(s) by what you do each day.
+I hope you can be thankful for the good things in your life and that you create the reality of a positive tomorrow(s) through what you do each day.